steconcas15/PROJECT_CPSA_2026/README.md

 #### State Reset Conditions
 * The moment the video pipeline returns a `NATURAL` prediction, the `self._drowsy_since_ts` timestamp is immediately reset to `None`, clearing the window for the next event.

+### Dashboard
+The dashboard manages the main graphical user interface using OpenCV, combining the live camera stream and system logs into a single window.

+#### Layout and Features
+*   Split Display: The interface features a top video panel that preserves the original aspect ratio of the stream and a bottom text console that scrolls through system logs asynchronously.
+*   Thread Status: The top header bar reads variables directly from the `YoloDpuThread` to show whether the vision pipeline is currently `ACTIVE` or `IDLE`, along with its current processing phase.

+---

+#### Crucial GUI Rules
+*   Centralized Rendering: The dashboard owns the window context and handles all rendering operations.
+*   System Exit: Pressing `q` inside the window terminates the application cleanly.